-The Oregon Health & Science University is accredited by the Northwest Commission on Colleges and Universities (NWCCU) a regional accrediting body approved by the U.S. Department of Education.
+The Oregon Health & Science University is accredited by the Northwest Commission on Colleges and Universities (NWCCU) an institutional accrediting body approved by the U.S. Department of Education.
 Accreditation of an institution of higher education by NWCCU indicates that it meets or exceeds criteria for the assessment of institutional quality evaluated through a peer review process.
 OHSU has maintained continuous accreditation with the Commission, earning reaffirmation of accreditation at its Year One Self-Evaluation Report in 2016.
-OHSU's Mid-Cycle report to NWCCU is scheduled for Fall 2018.
+OHSU's Fall 2018 Mid-Cycle report to NWCCU was accepted by the Commission.
 For more information, contact: NWCCU, 8060 165th Ave NE Suite 100, Redmond, Wash.
 98052, 425 558-4224 or visit www.nwccu.org.